ChristopherALee/MERN-stack-practice/README.md

-# Node / Express Practice
+# MERN Stack Practice

-Various projects using Node, Express, and/or MongoDB
+Various projects and study guides using different elements of the MERN Stack - either individually or full-stack.